aaronbloomfield/pdr/labs/lab11/index.md

 1. Implement a brute-force traveling salesman solution, as described in the in-lab section.
 2. Create a Makefile that will fully compile your code.
 You should not specify the resulting executable name (i.e., no `-o` output for the final link step).
 It will default to a.exe (or a.out), which is what is desired.
 The Makefile doxygen part should be the same as the pre-lab.
 3. Document your C++ files with doxygen commands.
 You must **ALSO** comment middleearth.h and middleearth.cpp (this should have been done in the pre-lab).
+4. Your code should compile with `make`!
+It should do ***TWO*** tasks: compile your code, and call `doxygen`.
+See the pre-lab section for more information about required make target.
-4. Files to download: [traveling-skeleton.cpp](traveling-skeleton.cpp.html) ([src](traveling-skeleton.cpp)) (which you'll have to rename to traveling.cpp), and your commented middleearth.h / middleearth.cpp code from the pre-lab
+5. Files to download: [traveling-skeleton.cpp](traveling-skeleton.cpp.html) ([src](traveling-skeleton.cpp)) (which you'll have to rename to traveling.cpp), and your commented middleearth.h / middleearth.cpp code from the pre-lab
-5. Files to submit: traveling.cpp, middleearth.h, middleearth.cpp, Makefile, Doxyfile
+6. Files to submit: traveling.cpp, middleearth.h, middleearth.cpp, Makefile, Doxyfile

 ### Post-lab ###